waggle-sensor/data-tools/slice-date-range/README.md

 ```

 and produce a new project folder `project_dir.from-start_date-to-end_date` with
-a data.csv.gz containing data only from within the specified date range.
+a `data.csv.gz` file containing data only from within the specified date range.

 ## Example